ddella/OpenSSL/ECC Certificate Chain/README.md

 openssl verify -CAfile ca-chain.pem server-crt.pem
 ```
 ## Files created
-If everything worked, you should have the following files in your directory:
+If everything worked, you should have the following files in your local directory:
 ```
 -rw-r--r--    2384 01 Jan 00:00 ca-chain.pem
 -rw-r--r--@   1180 01 Jan 00:00 ca-crt.pem